smucclaw/lag/README.md

 https://www.reddit.com/r/LocalLLaMA/comments/17a4zlf/reliable_ways_to_get_structured_output_from_llms/

 Equivalently, some LLMs are capable of a [function calling](https://platform.openai.com/docs/guides/function-calling) interface, which serves essentially the same purpose as the above.
+See the [OpenAI Cookbook](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models).

 ## success criteria for demo 1